hotenov/LEP-downloader/README.md

     python3 LEP-downloader.py [OPTIONS]

-**Usage for Windows users (usually with only python 3 installed)** - no need to type *python3*, simply:
+**Usage for Windows users (usually with only python 3 installed)** - no need to type `python3`, simply:

     LEP-downloader.py [OPTIONS]

 The script doesn't download file if the file already exists in the directory.
 So you can easily replenish your collection when a new episode is released. **Important:** ALL episodes (audio + pdf) will take up more than 33 GB *(relevant on moment when #621 is the latest episode)* on your drive (HDD, SSD, flash)  and process of downloading will take at least ~2 hours *(depends on the speed of internet connection)*.
 You must have enough free space for downloading all of them.
 And of course you will need even more space if you want to download video files.
 Don't forget about that.
+>The program also looks for files on the disc downloaded by the "first" version.
+If you want all file names to be in chronological order, I recommend you to delete the old files and download them with the new version.

 # INSTALLATION